Sets, types and type checking

 is a number.
 This is generally a property you want to uphold when defining equality.
 The equality operator should be testing the all properties are equal and thus we can say they have equal types.

-Additionally a random last fact for entries: It is harder to find entries for types which have more properties (and so in general there are less entries for types with more properties).
+Additionally a random last fact for members: It is harder to find members for types which have more properties (and so in general there are less members for types with more properties).

 Fundamental types: any